international employment law firm alliance L&E Global

 Minimum Working Conditions

-Fair Work Act: The National Employment Standards (“the NES”)
+Fair Work Act 2009: The National Employment Standards

-The NES of the Fair Work Act 2009 (Cth) constitute a safety net for employees within the federal system.
-The NES are designed to complement the key industrial instruments under the Fair Work Act 2009 (Cth) – being modern awards and enterprise agreements.
+The National Employment Standards under the Fair Work Act 2009 constitute a safety net for employees within the federal system.
+The Standards are designed to complement the key industrial instruments under the Fair Work Act – being modern awards and enterprise agreements.

-As well as legislating minimum standards, the NES allow many issues to be addressed in awards and agreements.
-Modern awards provide for minimum wages, which explains their absence from the NES.
+As well as legislating minimum standards, the Standards allow many issues to be addressed in awards and agreements.
+Modern awards provide for minimum wages, which explains their absence from the Standards.

-The NES establish minimum conditions in the following areas:
+The National Employment Standards establish minimum conditions in the following areas:

 • maximum weekly hours of work;